shanpri03/YUBI_CapstoneProject/README.md

     }

   The user_id is null because the job the is not been applied any user.

+ Updating the candidate application status i.e, can interviewing,shortlisted,rejected,offered can be done in postman using PUT request with http://127.0.0.1:3001/joblist/{id}
+ for the below request id will be and url:http://127.0.0.1:3001/joblist/5
+      {
+        "jobcode": "Webetechies-Java-Spring-009",

+        "jobtitle": "Java and Spring Developer",

+        "location": "Pune",

+        "posteddate": "2023-01-30",

+        "applieddate": "2023-01-30",

+        "status": "offered",

+        "user_id": 2,

+        "job_id": 5
+      }

 3. Another way to create entry in jobs/candidate application is when the user clicks on the "apply" button on the dashboard which will be explained later.